Air Canada's Privacy Protection Policy

 Air Canada's privacy practices are as outlined within this policy.
 Should you have any questions or comments you may contact the Air Canada Privacy Office at the address provided above.

 With certain limited exceptions as provided in the PIPEDA you have a right to access your personal information held by Air Canada.
 You may access your personal information held in your aircanada.com profile by clicking on 'View/Update My Profile' on the homepage or by contacting the Air Canada Privacy Office at the address provided above.
+We will respond to your request within a reasonable timeframe.

 If you want access to your personal information on your travel booking through an Air Canada Call Centre you should have your booking reference number or your e-ticket number available to help us ensure that you are entitled to access the information.